Implementation

 );

-Issuer app should hide "Add to Google Pay" button when card exists in Google Pay wallet.
-If methods above return null, Issuer app should show "Add to Google Pay" button.
+Your issuer app should hide the "Add to Google Pay" button when the card exists in the Google Pay wallet.
+If the methods above return null, your issuer app should show the "Add to Google Pay" button.

-Use GooglePayTokenInfo.getTokenState() to get additional info about the token state.
+Use GooglePayTokenInfo.getTokenState() to get additional information about the token state.

 Managing Default NFC Payment App